menu

 Another notable thing is that Boykin is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Overall, Boykin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Boykin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Boykin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Boykin has few renters and college students.
 But the biggest reason it is quieter in Boykin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Boykin may be for you.